pyOpenSci/python-package-guide/package-structure-code/declare-dependencies.md

 `python -m pip install yourPackage[tests]`

-Calling yourPackage[tests] without the double quotes will work on some shells but not all.
+Calling yourPackage[tests] without the double quotes will work on some shells *but not all*.

 ```